-Using mantras and goals to keep you on track with what really matters.
+Using Life Mantras to keep you on track with what really matters.

 A few years ago, I started to create a Life Crafting notebook.
 It sounds important, but it was simply created using the Notes app on my phone to jot down things I wanted to remember to better my life.

 My Life Crafting notebook has evolved to include various tidbits of things that I wanted to remember to enact in my life including my Life Mantras, life goals, date night ideas, quotes I like, and key highlights from books I have read (much of it has now landed on this site).